haroldwo/abablog/content/post/blog.md

 keywords: ["blog","Hugo"]
 description: "Make a blog website."
 tags: ["Hugo"]
-categories: ["other"]
+categories: ["Other"]
 author: "Fred"
 banner: ""
-menu: ""
 ---

 ### 1. Blog.

-**Nowadays, when we want to create a blog website, we don't need to write so much codes of front end, back-end or even set up resources for the website.
-Thanks to our Open source community.
-At all times, we can use many blog engines for setting our own blogs, which is a very convenient way to make it done.
-This article will show you some basic process to complete this task.**
+**Nowadays, we don't have to write so much codes of front end, back-end or even set up resources for building a blog website.
+Thanks to our Open Source community, we can use many blog engines for setting our own blogs at all times, which is a very convenient way to make it done.
+This article will show you a basic process to complete this task.**

 **There are several engines you can use for your blog such as Jekyll, Octopress, Hexo and so on.
 Please google it.
 All of them are awesome and easy to use.
 Choose the one you prefer.
-Here, we will use a engine named Hugo for example which is a world-famous web framework and a static site generator written in Go.**
+Here, we will use a engine named Hugo for an example, which is a world-famous web framework and a static site generator written in Go.**

 ***Notice: There are some other ways to set up blog website such that use wordpress docker and deploy it on the Cloud or just buy the Cloud static site service.
 Furthermore, there are many social websites which can help you to set your own blog site with your domain.
-The way this article will offer is interesting but not easy.
-However, it is for free.***
+The way this article will offer is interesting but not simple.
+Additionally, it is for free.***

 ### 2. Preparation.

 **2.1 Become a github user.**

 **How to get it?
-Please refer to [Github Bootcamp](https://help.github.com/categories/bootcamp/) and [Github Setup](https://help.github.com/categories/setup/)**
+Please read and try [Github Bootcamp](https://help.github.com/categories/bootcamp/) and [Github Setup](https://help.github.com/categories/setup/)**

-**2.2 Choose a Markdown editor**
+**2.2 Choose a Markdown editor.**

-**This is for editing your blog.
-Please google it and choose one.
+**It is for editing your blog.
+Please google it and choose one of Markdown editors.
 I recommand Atom here if you have no idea.
 How to get it?
-Please refer to [Atom](https://atom.io/)**
+Please look into [Atom](https://atom.io/).**

 ### 3. Engine installation.

-**Installation details please refer to [Hugo manual](https://gohugo.io/getting-started/installing/).
-If you use Ubuntu and golang environment, you can directly use my script.**
+**Installation details please see [Hugo manual](https://gohugo.io/getting-started/installing/).
+If you are using Ubuntu system and golang environment, you can directly use my script.**

 ```
 wget https://github.com/gohugoio/hugo/releases/download/v0.48/hugo_0.48_Linux-64bit.tar.gz -P ~